Why should I care about undergraduate research?

 Undergraduate Research gives you access to more resources

 As an undergraduate researcher, you will be working closely with faculty members, graduate students, and other undergraduate students.
 This means that you will have the unique opportunity to learn from experts in your field, students who have successfully graduated and moved up to grad school, and students who are learning with you.
 This automatically gives you access to new areas of knowledge.

 The Office of Research at USU also provides many different resources for researchers, such as funding or workshop opportunities.
 To learn more about this, check out our For Students section.

 The Undergraduate Research and Creative Opportunities (URCO) Grant Program, funded by the Office of Research, was established in 1975 to support worthy independent student projects.
 In the summer of 2013, the program was expanded to include the summer term and allow salary to be included in budgets.
 In the summer of 2014, the summer program was unified, and the URCO programs’ scope and budget were expanded.

 Students who apply for an URCO Grant are evaluated on a competitive basis to receive a $1000 scholarship and up to $1000 for research costs.
-If you are interested in learning more about this opportunity, please click here.
+If you are interested, learn more about the URCO Grant.

 Utah State offers many fellowships, two of which are sponsored by the Office of Research.
 The Undergraduate Research Fellowship is for incoming freshman and sophomore students who want to be vigorously involved in undergraduate research during their time at USU.
 The Peak Summer Research Fellowship is for any student who wishes to work on original research during summer.
 Both programs offer funding on a competitive basis.
-To learn more, please click here.
+Learn more about these fellowship programs.